Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Open Gromov-Witten disk invariants

 Under generic conditions, the image $(\ev\times\mk{f})(\M_{k,l+1}(M,A))$ intersects the image of the product $ \prod_iA_i\times\prod_jB_j\times \Gamma$ at finitely many points whose preimages in $\M_{k,l+1}(M,A)$ are maps with smooth domains.
 For such a preimage point $u\in \M_{k,l+1}(M,A)$, denote by $\mk s(u) $ the sign of the isomorphism at $u$

 where the two sides are oriented using the local orientations described above.
 This sign is independent of the choice of local orientation on the moduli space of domains.

 \begin{proof}[{\bf \emph{Proof of Theorem \ref{thm_ogwk}}}] Let $(J_1,\nu_1)$ and $(J_2,\nu_2)$ be two regular pairs in $\mathcal{J}_\R$ and $(J_t,\nu_t)$ be a generic path between them.
 As in the proof of Theorem \ref{thm_ogw0}, the image of the $\tau$-multiply covered maps is of codimension at least 2 and in a generic path they are avoided.
 Since $k>0$, there is no codimension-one sphere bubbling.
-Thus, along the path $\{J_t\}$ the intersection points will form a one-dimensional bordism, crossing a finite number of codimension-one strata.
-We define the local orientations on the precompactified universal moduli space as we did for a fixed $J$ and orient the corresponding pieces of the bordism by the submersion
+Thus, along the path $\{J_t\}$ the intersection points will form a one-dimensional bordism, crossing a finite number of codimension-one strata of the moduli space.
+We define the local orientations on the precompactified universal moduli space as we did for a fixed $J$ and orient the corresponding pieces of the bordism by the surjection

-the restriction of this submersion to $J_0$ gives the sign $-\mk s(u;J_0)$ and the restriction to $J_1$ gives $\mk s(u;J_1)$.
+the restriction of this surjection to $J_0$ gives the sign $-\mk s(u;J_0)$ and the restriction to $J_1$ gives $\mk s(u;J_1)$.
 We first show that if we do not cross the stratum $U$, the described orientation is continuous across the codimension-one strata and thus the count at $J_0$ equals the count at $J_1$; the orientation is clearly continuous if we do not cross codimension-one strata.
 If we cross a codimension-one stratum where the bubbled domain is stable, the changes of the local orientations on the moduli spaces of maps and domains are the same; see the proof of Theorem~\ref {gc}.
 There is no change in the local orientation on the moduli space of maps if the domain of the second bubble is unstable, but does not have any boundary marked points, which means the orientation is continuous across such a stratum as well. \\

 If there is a single boundary marked point on the second bubble, the local orientation on the moduli space of maps changes, whereas on the moduli space of domains it does not; this is the stratum $U$ and the orientation is not continuous across it.
 We show that under the assumptions of the theorem $U$ is never crossed.
 Suppose that in a one parameter family the cut-down moduli space bubbles into classes $b_1$ and $b_2$ with a single boundary marked point on the second bubble with image on $B_{j_0}$.
 By a dimension count, this happens only~if